Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 - `SFTP_TARGET_DIR` (str): Target directory on the SFTP server where files will be uploaded.
   - Example: `SFTP_TARGET_DIR = "/path/to/destination/directory"`

+### Log Filtering Configuration

+Configurations related to log filtering are specified below.
+These settings allow detailed control over which logs are processed based on the type of log and application-specific settings.

+- `ENABLE_FILTERING` (bool): Enables or disables log filtering based on configured rules.
+Default is `False`.
+  - Example: `ENABLE_FILTERING = True`
+- `DISABLE_PER_APPLICATION` (list): List of application names for which log filtering should be bypassed.
+Logs from these applications will not be filtered.
+  - Example: `DISABLE_PER_APPLICATION = ['testapp']`
+- `OVERRIDE_APPLICATION_FILTER_CONFIG` (dict): Provides application-specific log filtering configurations.
+This allows for overriding the global filtering settings for specific applications.
+  - **Example Configuration Explanation**:
+    ```python
+    OVERRIDE_APPLICATION_FILTER_CONFIG = {
+        "Example App One": {
+            "Access": {"enable": True, "action": []},
+            "WAF": {"enable": True, "action": [], "violationType": ['Geo-Blocking']},
+            "Bot": {"enable": True, "action": []},
+            "DDoS": {"enable": True},
+            "WebDDoS": {"enable": True},
+            "CSP": {"enable": True}
+        },
+        "Example App Two": {
+            "Access": {"enable": False, "action": []},
+            "WAF": {"enable": False, "action": [], "violationType": []},
+            "Bot": {"enable": False, "action": []},
+            "DDoS": {"enable": False},
+            "WebDDoS": {"enable": False},
+            "CSP": {"enable": False}
+        }
+    }
+    ```
+    - **Example App One**: In this configuration, all log types are enabled for processing.
+However, any WAF log that includes "Geo-Blocking" as a `violationType` will be specifically filtered out (dropped).
+This allows for the monitoring of various security events while excluding specific violation types that are not needed or are considered noise.
+    - **Example App Two**: For this application, all log types are disabled for processing.
+This means that no logs from "Example App Two" will be processed, effectively dropping all logs from this application regardless of their content.
+This could be used in scenarios where the logs from this application are not relevant or required for analysis.

+- `LOG_FILTERING` (dict): Defines global log filtering rules by log type.
+These settings are applied if there are no specific overrides for an application.
+  - **Example Configuration Explanation**:
+    ```python
+    LOG_FILTERING = {
+        "Access": {"enable": True, "action": []},
+        "WAF": {"enable": True, "action": [], "violationType": []},
+        "Bot": {"enable": True, "action": []},
+        "DDoS": {"enable": True},
+        "WebDDoS": {"enable": True},
+        "CSP": {"enable": True}
+    }
+    ```
+    - This configuration establishes default filtering settings for all log types across applications unless overridden by application-specific settings.
+Here's how each setting is intended to function:
+      - **Access Logs**: Enabled for filtering, meaning all Access logs will be processed unless specified otherwise in application-specific configurations.
+      - **WAF Logs**: Enabled for filtering without any specific action or violation type restrictions.
+This allows all WAF logs to be processed, suitable for scenarios where a broad overview of web application firewall events is required.
+      - **Bot Logs**: Enabled for filtering, which processes all Bot-related logs.
+This is crucial for analyzing bot traffic across applications unless exceptions are defined.
+      - **DDoS Logs**: Filtering is enabled, allowing all logs related to Distributed Denial of Service attacks to be processed, vital for maintaining security and operational integrity.
+      - **WebDDoS Logs**: Also enabled for filtering, these logs pertain specifically to web-layer DDoS events, critical for web service protection analyses.
+      - **CSP Logs**: Enabled for filtering, ensuring that Content Security Policy violation logs are reviewed, which helps in securing applications against common XSS and data injection attacks.

+    - By setting these global rules, the system ensures that unless explicitly stated in the application-specific overrides, logs of these types from all applications will be processed according to the defined rules.
+This approach provides a baseline of log analysis, ensuring comprehensive monitoring while allowing flexibility for application-specific customization.

+### Important Note on Output Formats

+- Log filtering is currently supported only for output formats `json` and `ndjson`.
+The `json.gz` format is not supported for log filtering due to its compression, which complicates the direct manipulation and analysis of individual log entries within the file.
+Ensure your output format is set appropriately when enabling log filtering.
+  - Supported: `OUTPUT_FORMAT = "json"` or `OUTPUT_FORMAT = "ndjson"`
+  - Not supported: `OUTPUT_FORMAT = "json.gz"`

 ## Deployment & Setup